RichardMeyer-Eppler/kokusai-dojos/README.md

-# kokusai-renmei-dojos
+# R Code for Plotting all Dojos of the World MJER Federation

-Repository for the world map of Kokusai Renmei Dojos
+Repository for the world map of Kokusai Renmei Dojos.